Double The Pleasure In Richmond, Virginia – A Walking Tour And A Folk Music Festival

 Following the heavy beat of EU’s music, I wandered to the next tent to watch Hopi Indian dancers perform to the accompaniment of native hand-carved flutes, and then climbed the bluff along the riverfront to yet another stage to hear two Hawaiian musicians play Slack Key guitars.

 Still, the festival had more to offer; at the fifth stage I joined the throbbing crowd as Plena Libre belted out their Puerto Rican orchestral salsa music.
-I swear I was still bouncing when I got back to the hotel a half hour later.
+I swear I was still bouncing when I got back to the hotel half an hour later.

 Richmond is only about a four and a half hour drive from the Outer Banks, yet I never took the time to visit this fascinating city during the 11 years I lived in Kill Devil Hills.
 I’m just glad I finally discovered all it has to offer and am looking forward to attending both the James River Writers Conference and the Folk Music Festival again next year.
+And the second time around I’ll tack on a couple of extra days to hike some of the beautiful trails in and around Richmond.